UKCloud/documentation/articles/cloud-storage/cs-how-install-cifs-ecs.md

 11. Click **OK** to return to the *Settings* page.

-12. The rest of the fields on the *Settings* page enables you to configre the root directory, encryption and compression settings.
+12. The rest of the fields on the *Settings* page enables you to configure the root directory, encryption and compression settings.

     > [!TIP]
     > Configure these fields appropriately for your environment or accept the defaults.
 We suggest you give the root directory a friendlier name so that you can more easily identify it.